-At present, Italian funds managed by AIFMs of other EU jurisdictions acting under the AIFMD passport provisions represent a very limited portion of the total market.
-However, the number of EU AIFMs establishing Italian funds is growing as a consequence of tax considerations concerning the proper structuring of Italian investments made from other EU jurisdictions.
+Italian funds managed by AIFMs of other EU jurisdictions acting under the AIFMD passport provisions represent a limited portion of the total market.
+However, the number of EU AIFMs establishing Italian funds is growing as a consequence of various factors including considerations related to the preferences of certain local institutional investors.

 When the AIFMD was transposed into law, all then existing corporate vehicles carrying out private equity or venture capital investments and falling within the definition of AIF were faced with the alternatives of applying for an authorisation as SICAFs or being liquidated.
 Many of them opted to continue their investment business as SICAFs and applied for the authorisation.
-To our knowledge, only a few SICAFs were formed thereafter (mostly in the real estate sector).
+Only a few a limited number of SICAFs were formed thereafter (mostly in the real estate sector).
 Contractual funds are indeed simpler legal vehicles, and adopting the corporate form provides no particular tax or other advantage.

 ii Key legal terms